MrGibbage/fll-pybricks-vscode-tutorial/install-uv.md

 pip install uv
 ```

+If you are creating a new repo, you may want to start with our [pyproject.toml](https://github.com/MrGibbage/fll-pybricks-vscode-tutorial/blob/main/pyproject.toml) file.
+Just put a copy of it in your repo.
+Edit it as needed.

 After cloning a repo, we will run `uv sync` to set up the python environment

 [Next: Create a repository and invite collaborators](https://github.com/MrGibbage/fll-pybricks-vscode-tutorial/blob/main/github-season-repo.md)